valayDave/metaflow-on-kubernetes-docs/Metaflow_service/Readme.md

 - Creates the Pods and Services for the Metaflow metadata service.
 - Setups:
-    - Postgres : Service, Deployment, Persistant Volume and Persistant Volume
+    - Postgres : Service, Deployment, Persistant Volume and Persistant Volume Claim
     - Metaflow_Service : Deployment,service